poralix/directadmin-sftp-backups/README.md

 chown diradmin:diradmin ftp_*.php
 ```

-If you are using a ssh key you need to change the user to which the script is run to the owner of the ssh key (see: https://www.directadmin.com/features.php?id=2854).
+If you are using a ssh key you need to change the user with which the script is being run to the owner of the ssh key (see: https://www.directadmin.com/features.php?id=2854).

 ## Usage